 The stunning Lake Como is easily doable as a day trip from Milan, but I would strongly recommend spending at least 2 full days here to relax and fully soak up the atmosphere and 5-star lake views.

-Either way, here’s how to craft the perfect day on Lake Como:
+Either way, here’s how to craft the perfect Lake Como one day itinerary:

 Getting to Lake Como